-We all know Hollywood tends to get a lot wrong about the military.
+We all know movies tend to get a lot wrong about the military.
 Uniform items, tactics, and even people from history get mixed up, dropped, and/or lost along the way.
 But Hollywood also glamorizes a lot of what the military is and what military life is like.
 If we were to actually live by Hollywood war movie standards, military life would be all yelling, push-ups, and constant field training.

 Who would do all the paperwork?
 Some salty staff NCO who will always be complaining about all the paperwork he has to do.
 Well, they got that part down.
 Here are six things Vietnam veterans really did that you'll never see in the movies.